craftcms/docs/docs/4.x/console-commands.md

 </h3>

-Generate a URL to impersonate a user.
+Generates a URL to impersonate a user.

 <h4 id="users-impersonate-parameters" class="command-subheading">Parameters</h4>